chetnashah/webconcepts/httpbasics.md

 HTTP long polling:

 With long-polling, the browser sends a request to the server and the server keeps the request open for a set period.
 If a notification is received within that period, a response containing the message is sent to the client.
 If a notification is not received within the set time period, the server sends a response to terminate the open request.
 It is important to understand, however, that when you have a high message volume, long-polling does not provide any substantial performance improvements over traditional polling.

+### URI Design

+Cool Uri's shouldn't change.
+in theory the URI space under your domain name is totally under your control, so you can make it as stable as you like.
+Pretty much the only good reason for a document to disappear from the Web is that the company which owned the domain name went out of business or can no longer afford to keep the server running.

+When you change a URI on your server, you can never completely tell who will have links to the old URI.
+They might have made links from regular web pages.
+They might have bookmarked your page.
+They might have scrawled the URI in the margin of a letter to a friend.

+When someone follows a link and it breaks, they generally lose confidence in the owner of the server.